codenvibes/CS/05 DEFENSIVE SECURITY/SIEM TOOLS/THM - WAZUH.md

 - Recording a device's normal operating behaviour to help with detecting anomalies

-Created in 2015, [Wazuh](https://wazuh.com/) is an open-source, freely available and extensive EDR solution.
+==Created in 2015==, [Wazuh](https://wazuh.com/) is an open-source, freely available and extensive EDR solution.
 It can be used in all scales of environments.
 Wazuh operates on a management and agent module.
 Simply, a device is dedicated to running Wazuh named a manager, where Wazuh operates on a management and agent model where the manager is responsible for managing agents installed on the devices you’d like to monitor.
 Let's look at this model in the diagram below:

 <div align="center"><br><img width="" src="https://tryhackme-images.s3.amazonaws.com/user-uploads/5de96d9ca744773ea7ef8c00/room-content/4c008954c296fe1fbca005637af73ea1.png" alt=""></div>